Do you want to help to improve the lives of people affected by homelessness, addiction or mental health issues?

 Since 1975 The Whitechapel Centre has been providing support services to some of society’s most vulnerable and socially excluded people.
 In 1992 we established one of the country’s first floating support services – a young persons’ housing support service.
 We have expanded considerably since our beginnings and today we employ over 60 staff and provide a comprehensive range of services that ensures that each person who becomes homeless or inadequately housed in Merseyside is given the opportunity to change their situation.

 Whitechapel staff are characterised by their energy, commitment, compassion, integrity and professionalism – characteristics which enable us to deliver first class services and enjoy a great reputation.

 The Whitechapel Centre welcomes applications from suitably qualified or experienced people regardless of age, disability, gender, sexual orientation, race, religion or belief.
 We are committed to developing and maintaining working environments and practices which ensure equality of opportunity in both the recruitment and advancement of staff.
-Click here to see our Diversity Statement.

-Please be advised that we do not accept CVs.
+We do not accept CVs.
 Speculative application forms will be retained for a period of 6 months and assessed against any suitable vacancies arising within that period.